 Home: white shirt with black trim and Schwarz-Rot-Gold “Chevrons” design, black shorts, white socks

-Away: green shirt with black trim and Schwarz-Rot-Gold “Chevrons” design, white shorts, green socks
+Away: green shirt with black trim and Schwarz-Rot-Gold “Chevrons” design, white shorts, green or white socks

 Coach: Berti Vogts.